-Inside The Private Chat Rooms Trump Supporters Are Using To Manipulate French Voters
+Inside The Private Chatrooms Trump Supporters Are Using To Manipulate French Voters

 “Right now there is this loose sort of alliance between Russian neo-fascists like Alexander Dugin and the international alt-right,” he said.

-Which appears to be true, there have been several recent 4chan threads where users with American IP addresses are asking to learn about Alexander Dugin, a prominent fascist Russian political science.
-The anonymous user, however, was quick to not call what’s happening amongst the international alt-right a conspiracy.
+Which appears to be true — there have been several recent 4chan threads where users with American IP addresses are asking to learn about Alexander Dugin, a prominent fascist Russian political scientist.
+The anonymous user, however, was quick to not call what’s happening among the international alt-right a conspiracy.

 “The shared agenda is to get far right, pro-Russian politicians elected worldwide.
-It’s not so much a conspiracy as it is a collaboration,” the anonymous users said.
+It’s not so much a conspiracy as it is a collaboration,” the anonymous user said.
 “The alt-right sees the US as compromised and Russia as the good guys who will ‘remove kebab’ (kill Muslims).”

 It’s simply that they’re learning from each other and figuring out how to spread their pro-fascist memes.